broadinstitute/computational-resources/01_Introduction/03_Virtual_Environments/Virtual_Environments.md

 yourname@something ~ % python3.8 -m venv my_env
 ```

-**Note**: if you would like to use Python 2.7, for example, and Python 2.7 is installed then use
+**Tip**: if you would like to use Python 2.7, for example, and Python 2.7 is installed then use
 `python2.7` instead of `python3.8`

-**Note:** to create an environment with a different name replace `my_env` with the name of your choice
+**Tip:** to create an environment with a different name replace `my_env` with the name of your choice

 Check that there's a new folder called my_env in your project folder.